rkwong43/Toh/README.md

   * Pixel art and effects created by myself, Roger Kwong.
   * In-game music created by [Scott Buckley](https://www.scottbuckley.com.au/) and used under the Creative Commons Attribution International 4.0 license.
 Current tracks used are [Undertow](https://www.scottbuckley.com.au/library/undertow/) and [Endurance](https://www.scottbuckley.com.au/library/?s=endurance).
   * Backgrounds and sound effects are temporary until custom ones are created.

+ As of now, all weapons and ships are permanently unlocked for the player for demo purposes.
 ## Current Game Features:
 Describes the current gameplay features inside the game.
   * Difficulty Settings: